NCL3007 : Career Development for final year students

 |Prof skill assessmnt||1||M||30||Group exercise and presentation.
 Individual contribution peer assessed through WebPA.|

 |Prof skill assessmnt||2||M||30||Host organisation supervisor evaluation of student competence.|

 |Written exercise||1||M||10||Series of short tasks over semesters 1 and 2 that assess understanding of theories and concepts prior to seminar teaching.|

 The assessment components are designed to develop and reward effective performance as described in the Newcastle University Graduate Skills Framework provided for the students (linked to definitions of employability in Newcastle University and sources such as www.prospects.ac.uk).

-The oral examination is structured like a simulated job interview to give students the experience of articulating their development to prospective employers.
-The oral examination requires students to demonstrate all knowledge and skill outcomes for this module through their responses to a series of questions that map onto the assessment criteria that is provided for the students.
+The oral examination is structured like a professional conversation to give students the experience of articulating their development in a common professional setting.
+The oral examination requires students to demonstrate their development as a result of module teaching and planned purposeful placement experiences and they may refer to a skills portfolio to help guide this conversation.
 Only students that have completed a minimum of 90% of placement visits will be examined.
 Students that have not completed 90% of placement visits by the end of the University Examination period and have not had a PEC approved by their academic school, will be considered to have been absent without formal approval from their examination and a mark of 0 (zero) will be returned for this component of module assessment.